izeye/leet-code-2019/src/main/java/com/izeye/play/leetcode/problem10/README.md

-The final result is as follows (FIXME: Cheat with library.):
+The final result is as follows:

 ```
-Runtime: 44 ms, faster than 29.42% of Java online submissions for Regular Expression Matching.
+Runtime: 33 ms, faster than 30.96% of Java online submissions for Regular Expression Matching.
-Memory Usage: 38.5 MB, less than 54.50% of Java online submissions for Regular Expression Matching.
+Memory Usage: 38 MB, less than 62.31% of Java online submissions for Regular Expression Matching.
 ```